What To Buy In Tokyo - Updated 2023

 the 8-hour tokyo shopping tour

 This is a shopping tour by a private chartered vehicle.
-Not only will you be taken around the shopping areas in Tokyo but you will also get to see the attractions of the city.
+Not only will you be taken around the shopping areas but you will also get to see the top tourist attractions in Tokyo.
 This service picks you from your hotel at the requested time and drops you off after eight hours.
 The interesting part is that the tour involves one group so you will not need to be taken shopping with other tourists, and you will also get to choose the places you’d like to shop from.
 Tour guides who can speak in English are available and they also have a complete understanding of the streets of Tokyo.

 Tokyo: 1-Day Personalized Shopping Tour with Driver